mitchellh/omniconfig/user_guide.md

 ### Custom

-Building a custom type is easy.
-Types are basic Ruby classes that can implement any of the following methods:
+Types are very simple to create.
+A type is a class that inherits from {OmniConfig::Type::Base OmniConfig::Type::Base}.
+It can override the following methods:

 * `value(raw)` - This is given the raw value from the loader and is expected to return a value of the proper Ruby type, or to raise an